Malaysia Airports’ high-stakes fix for KLIA aerotrain breakdown

 Follow topic:

-- KLIA's aerotrain is suspended for a month from Nov 15 for repairs after repeated breakdowns since its July relaunch, forcing reliance on buses.
+- KLIA's aerotrain is undergoing nightly checks for a month from Nov 15 after repeated breakdowns since its July relaunch, forcing reliance on buses.

 - Analysts cite integration failures between new trains and old infrastructure, with 19 incidents occurring between July 1 and Sept 30.